 - Green Mesa and Living Green Events: Learn about sustainability programs and earth friendly advice for your home & garden.
 Topics include green buildings, energy efficiency, water-wise gardening and more.

-- Grass-to-Xeriscape Rebate Program: Take out your grass and replace it with a water-wise landscape and you will save water and receive a $500 rebate.
+- Grass-to-Xeriscape Rebate Program: Take out your grass and replace it with a water-wise landscape and you will save water and receive up to $575 rebate.

 - West Nile Virus Arizona reported its first confirmation of the West Nile Virus, a mosquito-borne virus, in 2003.
 Please take a few moments to review how you can safeguard your family and home.